gong0218/machine-learning-nanodegree-capstone/report.md

 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+I conducted improvement of the algorithms above by Hyper parameter tuning.
+'GridSearch'

 ## IV.
 Results